VaheC/SouthGermanCredit/README.md

 app.py contains web app code.\
 templates folder contains web app template.\
 SouthGermanCreditViz.ipynb contains all the visualizations and exploratory data analysis.\
-woe_enc.py contains a function and a class to generate features in form of weight of evidence.
+woe_enc.py contains a function and a class to generate features in form of weight of evidence.\
+documents folder contains all the documents related to the project.

 ## Deployment